CokieLee/DouekLabPathSeq/README.md

      2. salmon v1.10.2

      Output:
      1. files in "[outputpath]/[sample name]/RNA_salmon_quant/salmon/".
+This directory contains;
-This directory contains a [tax level]_sequences.fa file and a [tax level]_table.csv file for each taxonomic level.
-The [tax level]_table.csv files contain tables showing the contig ID of the contig classified in one column, and the taxonomic assignment in the second column.
+     2. A [tax level]_sequences.fa file and a [tax level]_table.csv file for each taxonomic level.
+     3. The [tax level]_table.csv files contain tables showing the contig ID of the contig classified in one column, and the taxonomic assignment in the second column.
 These .csv taxonomic classification summaries are used as an input two steps later, in the "mergeTaxAndQuant" rule.
-     2. This directory also contains a "[tax leve]_salmon/" subdirectory for each taxonomic level.
+     4. This directory also contains a "[tax leve]_salmon/" subdirectory for each taxonomic level.
 These subdirectories contain indexing information used in the next step "salmon".

 15. SalmonQuant